12 Accounting Jobs for Accounting Majors to Consider

 While many people believe that an accounting degree offers a singular career path, this perception is far from accurate.
 The skills that accounting majors are taught in college — money management, communication, bookkeeping, statistics and math — prepare them for a variety of careers in business and government.
 Many accounting majors may pursue traditional careers in accounting and auditing, but there are plenty of alternative career paths for students and graduates willing to explore other options.

-Here is a list of 12 jobs for accounting majors:
+Here is a list of 12 jobs and career options for accounting majors:

 Most Common Jobs for Accounting Majors